 I have been on many committees where I was told the tasks were “impossible.”
 I have heard people say, “Kim, we’ve tried everything but it never works.”
 I take that as a challenge.
 Long ago, I decided that if I were to seek my party’s nomination, my goal as MP would be to look first and foremost at creating jobs.

 I’ll take on the challenge of job creation as your MP, not as a daunting task but rather as my duty to my riding.

 Ottawa is not about “Ivory Towers” to me — it’s about possibilities.
 I’m going there to deliver our message.
 This is who we are in Northumberland—Peterborough South, and this is what I will need.
 I’m not naïve.
 I know that just saying these words won’t magically make everything perfect.
 But I will be relentless, determined, and strategic to get what we need.

-I’m going there to be part of a team that believes that we need to start looking at reconnecting to our citizens; to their needs, and their goals.
+I’m going there to be part of a team that believes that we need to start looking at reconnecting with our citizens; to their needs, and their goals.

 I think that as politicians, we need to be careful in the promises we make.
 But one promise I can make without hesitation is that I want to serve you every day as your MP to the best of my abilities.